Applied sciences

 Instructions for authors

 Archives of Thermodynamics publishes original papers which have not previously appeared in other journals.
 The journal does not have article processing charges (APCs) nor article submission charges.
 The language of the papers is English.
-The paper should not exceed the length of 25 pages.
+The authors are responsible to prepare papers with good English.
 All pages should be numbered.
-The plan and form of the papers should be as follows:

-1. The heading should specify the title (as short as possible), author, his/her complete affiliation, town, zip code, country and e-mail.
+2. The heading should specify the title (as short as possible), author, his/her complete affiliation, town, zip code, country and e-mail.
 Please indicate the corresponding author.
-The heading should be followed by Abstract of maximum 15 typewritten lines and Keywords.
+The heading should be followed by Abstract and Keywords.

-2. More important symbols used in the paper can be listed in Nomenclature, placed below Abstract and arranged in a column, e.g.:
+3. More important symbols used in the paper should be listed in Nomenclature, placed below Abstract and arranged in a column, e.g.:

 u – velocity, m/s